Canine Massage Foundations (Purcellville, Virginia)

 - Heeling House: 43760 Trade Center Pl #130, Sterling, VA 20166

 **Additional book fees not included.
-Entire tuition must be paid in full 2 weeks prior to the start of class.
-A deposit is required to reserve spot in class and is applied to the full class tuition cost. *Times may vary as additional observation hours, anatomy lab, and other educational opportunities may be arranged.
-Students are required to complete all program coursework within six months of class start date to receive certification.
-An established due date will be provided on your class syllabus.
+Entire program cost must be paid in full 2 weeks prior to the first day of class.
+A deposit is required to reserve spot in the program and is applied to the full cost. *Times may vary as additional observation hours, anatomy lab, and other educational opportunities may be arranged.
+Participants are required to complete all program work within six months of class start date to receive certification.
+An established due date will be provided on your program schedule.
 All materials submitted after due date will be classified as incomplete.
 A student who receive an incomplete will be required to retake a CSCM program for certification status.

 For more information, please review the Enrollment Process.